 - For First Request Only: Read the Campus Service Agreement and check that you agree to the terms

 - For First Request Only: Enter your payment information.
-You will need to either enter your UDDS number (see UW-Madison UDDS online lookup) or indicate that you will be paying with a check or money order to proceed to create your request
+You will need to enter your UDDS billing info if your are from a UW-Madison department to proceed to create your request.

 - Complete the request form